for-GET/machine/README.md

 ## Usage

-For the time being, have a look at [HyperREST Server](https://github.com/andreineculau/hyperrest-server).
+For the time being, have a look at [HTTPDD Server](https://github.com/for-GET/server).

 ## License